Anushka Sharma: I'm Not A Newcomer & I Don't Have To Do Movies Just For The Heck Of It

 Here I have to take out time.
 It is a behind-the-scene job so one might not see it but that requires time.
 I am an actor who produces films also.
 And that is not slowing down," she said.

 Anushka, who is currently busy promoting her upcoming film "Zero" with Shah Rukh and Katrina Kaif, is yet to sign any new project.
-There were also reports of her soon starting the work on her next production "Kaneda" to be directed by "NH 10" helmer Navdeep Singh, but Anushka said right now her banner is only focusing on ties with Prime Video and Netflix.
+There were also reports of her soon starting work on her next production "Kaneda" to be directed by "NH 10" helmer Navdeep Singh, but Anushka said right now her banner is only focusing on ties with Prime Video and Netflix.
 "I have that script (Kaneda).

 We are not in the process of doing it currently.
 We have our hands full with a series that we are doing with Amazon Prime Video and the movie that we are producing for Netflix," she said.